RhinoDevel/pet2bmp/README.md

 # pet2bmp
-Convert Commodore PETSCII character ROM images into bitmap file(-s) and vice versa(!).
+Convert Commodore PETSCII character ROM images into bitmap or text file(-s) and vice versa(!).

-Extract Commodore PETSCII characters from character ROM image files and make them visible as bitmaps.
+Extract Commodore PETSCII characters from character ROM image files and make them visible as bitmaps or easily modifiable as text files.

-You can even modify the extracted bitmaps, turn them back into ROM files and this way use your own font/modifications with your Commodore PET (e.g. via custom EEPROM)!
+You can change the extracted data, turn it back into a ROM file and this way use your own font/modifications with your Commodore PET (e.g. via custom EEPROM)!

 **Commandline options:**